fbpx

 About Mind Science

-Mind Science has always sought to leverage its resources to pursue what our founder Tom Slick called the “vast potential of the human mind”, using the scientific method.
-We believe the study of human consciousness that leads to improvements in the health and well-being of humankind is the best way to honor his intent.
+In 1958, our founder Tom Slick created the Mind Science Foundation to leverage the power of the scientific method to comprehend what he called the “vast potential of the human mind.”
+We believe the best way to honor his vision is by funding research on human consciousness that can produce improvements in the health and well-being of humankind.
 We are committed to finding novel ways in which to do so, funding research on the neuroscience of consciousness since 2004.

 about brainstorm neuroscience pitch competition